HOW DO I GET STARTED?

 HOW DO I PREPARE?

-I recommend that you eat well and are well hydrated when you come in to get work done.
+We recommend that you eat well and are well hydrated when you come in to get work done.
 Generally speaking, passing out or getting sick is a result of your sugar levels dropping, so keeping that up is key.
-Additionally, although a drink may be ok, its best not to have any alcohol beforehand, as this will not only cause you to bleed more, but will also make our jobs more difficult.
+Additionally, although a drink may be ok, it’s best not to have any alcohol beforehand.
+Alcohol will cause you to bleed more and will make it harder for your body to accept the ink.
 The only other recommendation is to stay calm.
-Everyone gets the butterflies before having work done, but try and remember that we’ve been working on people every day for decades; you’ll make it through this just fine, and working yourself up will only make something that should be exciting for you a frightening experience.
+Everyone gets the butterflies before having work done, but if it were God awful, nobody would get it done

 While your tattoo is healing, avoid direct sunlight, sand or soil, perfumes or any kinds of alcohol or peroxide based products, and soaking in water.
 Showers are obviously fine, but no swimming, baths, hot tubs, etc. Your tattoo will likely scab and itch; do not pick at it, scratch at it, or otherwise mess with it.